cloudspannerecosystem/spanner-cli/README.md

 ## Description

 `spanner-cli` is an interactive command line tool for [Google Cloud Spanner](https://cloud.google.com/spanner/).
 You can control your Spanner databases with idiomatic SQL commands.
-If you're familiar with `mysql(1)` command, you can find this tool is similar to that.

-This tool is still **ALPHA** quality.
-Do not use this tool for production databases.

-This tool is not an official Google product.

 ## Install

-You can get the latest binary from [Releases](https://github.com/cloudspannerecosystem/spanner-cli/releases).

-Or if you have `go`, just execute `go get` from your console.
+If you have `go`, you can install using `go get`.

 ```
 go get -u github.com/cloudspannerecosystem/spanner-cli
 ```

+Otherwise, you can download the binary from the [releases page](https://github.com/cloudspannerecosystem/spanner-cli/releases).

 ## Usage